 Who pays for your date?

-To kiss or not to kiss.
+To kiss or not to kiss

 In many English-speaking countries, the kiss just doesn’t have the same significance it does elsewhere.
-For example, in the UK, a woman might kiss one or more men when she’s out in a club or bar (or vice versa) but it wouldn’t necessarily mean anything or lead to a relationship of any kind.
-Whereas in France, if you kiss someone on the lips (or have sex) it means you’re ‘in a relationship’.
+For example, in the UK, a woman might kiss one or more men when she’s out in a club or bar (or vice versa), but it wouldn’t necessarily mean anything or lead to a relationship of any kind.
+Conversely, in France, if you kiss someone on the lips (or have sex) it means you’re in a relationship.
 So kiss carefully!

 In the United Kingdom or the United States, there’s much debate about how long to wait before calling after a first date.
 Too soon, and it can put some women or men off.
 Too long and they seem uninterested.
 In Europe, once a man gets your number, he will most likely call straight away rather than wait a few days.